 What is disaster ableism?

-The term describes how disasters are to further oppress disabled people and other marginalized communities, while the privileged population gains more power or wealth.
+The term describes how disasters are turned into opportunities to further oppress disabled and other marginalized communities, while privileged people gather more power and wealth.
+It also refers to the idea that people believe they are superior to nature and can destroy it for their economic gain.